 If there is a country that is as beautiful and rich in terms of biodiversity as Paradise, then it’s the Democratic Republic of Congo.
 Where in Africa will you still find large tracts of natural forests or numerous endemic species?
 It is only this Central African country.
-A trip to this destination makes you feel like you are in another Planet and there are several Heritage Sites that you will be amazed exploring.
-These sites comprise of some of the vast, very diverse and most endangered attractions and Reserves, and unlike other places, all the UNESCO World Heritage Sites within this country are natural with extraordinarily abundant biodiversity.
+A trip to this destination makes you feel like you are on another Planet and there are several Heritage Sites that you will be amazed to explore.
+These sites comprise some of the vast, very diverse, and most endangered attractions and Reserves, and unlike other places, all the UNESCO World Heritage Sites within this country are natural with extraordinarily abundant biodiversity.

 Therefore, the following are the outstanding UNESCO World Heritage Sites i(of ecological and biological importance) in Africa that are found within the Democratic Republic of Congo;

 This National Park was established in 1925 to mainly protect the critically endangered mountain gorillas, making it the oldest Park in Africa and was designated a UNESCO World Heritage Site in 1979 extending for 7800 square kilometers between the southern Virunga Mountains and the northern Rwenzori Mountains.
 The Park is characterized by several habitats including Afro-montane forests, steppe, snowfield, swamps, savannah, Lava plains, and Afro-alpine vegetation which all support abundant biodiversity including mountain gorillas, chimpanzees, Hippos, buffaloes, elephants, and over 700 species of birds as well as 78 Amphibian species.
 However, the conservation of Virunga National Park is greatly affected by the presence of militant groups, deforestation, and poaching as well as the planned oil exploration by a UK-based Company which as expected will affect the Park.